 Migraineurs Don’t Always Look Ill

 When it comes to most neurological conditions, there are visible signs that the person is sick.
 For example, a multiple sclerosis patient may be suffering from some degree of paralysis or a Parkinson’s patient may be dealing with visible tremors.
 Because a migraineur doesn’t look sick, they may feel like others don’t understand or are judging them.
-As a result, a person who gets migraines may be extra sensitive to criticism regarding what he or she is able or not able to accomplish.
+As a result, a person who gets them may be extra sensitive to criticism regarding what he or she is able or not able to accomplish.

-The Prognosis for Migraines Isn’t that Bad
+The Prognosis for Migraines Isn’t That Bad

 You’re not going to find the word migraines on a person’s death certificate.
 When a disease is not considered fatal, it causes many people to look at it as not being that serious.
 No one would criticize a terminal cancer patient who decided to spend a day alone in a dark room.
 But if you want some alone time in the dark to deal with a migraine, it can seem like you are being unreasonable or are overreacting.